Charlotte Motor Vehicle Accidents Charlotte Motor Vehicle Accidents

 • Alcohol or drug use

-In the immediate aftermath of a vehicle accident, it is vital that you seek medical treatment, even if you think your injuries are only minor.
-The full extent of many injuries often does not manifest until hours or days later.
+In the immediate aftermath of a vehicle accident, you must seek medical treatment, even if you think your injuries are only minor.
+The full extent of many car accident injuries often does not manifest until hours or days later.
 By seeing a doctor, you are establishing a connection between your injuries and the crash.

-What Steps Should You Take After A Vehicle Collision Occurs?
+What Steps Should You Take After a Car Accident?

 If you or somebody you love has been involved in a vehicle accident in or around the Charlotte area, there are various steps that you can take immediately following the collision and in the days and weeks afterward to help ensure you have the best chance of recovering compensation.
 We understand that these steps may not all be able to be taken at once, and maybe not even in this order.